Gupta-4388/atlan-customer-support-copilot/README.md

 3. **Lightweight & Minimal:**
    No heavy dependencies are used outside of `requirements.txt`, making the app easy to run locally.
+4. **Dual Mode (API / No API):**
+   Designed to run in constrained environments (no external API calls).
+If an OpenAI key is present, GPT models are used; otherwise, heuristics + local retrieval     ensure continuity.

 ---